brian-team/brian2-doc-resources/tutorials/1-intro-to-brian-neurons.rst

 End of tutorial
 ---------------

-That's the end of this part of the tutorial.
+That’s the end of this part of the tutorial.
 The cell below has another example.
 See if you can work out what it is doing and why.
 Try adding a ``StateMonitor`` to record the values of the variables for one of the neurons to help you understand it.

-You could also try out the things you've learned in this cell.
+You could also try out the things you’ve learned in this cell.

-Once you're done with that you can move on to the next tutorial on Synapses.
+Once you’re done with that you can move on to the next tutorial on Synapses.

 .. code:: ipython2